willfleetw/rusty_dns/docs/DNS_Documentation.md

 | NSCOUNT | An unsigned 16 bit integer specifying the number of name server resource records in the authority records section |
 | ARCOUNT | An unsigned 16 bit integer specifying the number of resource records in the additional records section |

+### The TC (truncated) header bit

+The TC bit should be set in responses only when an RRSet is required as a part of the response, but could not be included in its entirety.
+The TC bit should not be set merely because some extra information could have been included, but there was insufficient room.
+This includes the results of additional section processing.
+In such cases the entire RRSet that will not fit in the response should be omitted, and the reply sent as is, with the TC bit clear.
+If the recipient of the reply needs the omitted data, it can construct a query for that data and send that separately.

+Where TC is set, the partial RRSet that would not completely fit may be left in the response.
+When a DNS client receives a reply with TC set, it should ignore that response, and query again, using a mechanism, such as a TCP connection, that will permit larger replies.

 ### RCODE Values